keyboard_arrow_up

 Ampco

-An aluminum-bronze wear surface used for mandrels and wiper dies for bending stainless steel, specifically.
+An aluminum-bronze wear surface specifically used for mandrels and wiper dies when bending stainless steel.

 Ball

-A component of the mandrel assembly that supports the arc of the bend of a tube in order to keep it from flattening after it has passed through the point of bend.
+A component within the mandrel assembly that supports the arc of a tube bend, preventing flattening after it passes through the bending point.

 Bend Data